 Volvo hasn’t tried to compete with the dark, sombre interiors of the Audi A4, BMW 3 Series and Mercedes C-Class – though you can make the interior resemble a cave, if you so desire.
 Instead, a raft of light materials are available, including light leather, carpets and even tweedy seat fabrics that give the V60 a more tactile feel.

-As a result, whether drivers want a light, bright cabin, amber coloured leather for a warm feel or charcoal coloured seats with dark trim, Volvo will oblige.
-Go for one of the ‘Pro’ models and the quality of leather is very high – so much so that you may find yourself caressing the smooth surface in traffic.
+As a result, whether drivers want a light, bright cabin, amber-coloured leather for a warm feel or charcoal-coloured seats with dark trim, Volvo will oblige.
+Go for one of the ‘Pro’ models and the quality of leather is very high.

-The media system is less successful, however.
+The media system isn't as polished as some rivals, however.
 Though Volvo stresses that it offers sophisticated voice controls, cramming all the car’s main controls into a touchscreen interface means navigating menus can be an unnecessary frustration forcing you to prod the screen for functions such as adjusting the temperature, that previously would have simply required the twirl of a knob.

 We also don’t find the sat-nav as user-friendly as it could be.
 Adjusting the map on the move and sussing out the road ahead from the screen can be more distracting with this system than others that have a couple of physical controls and clearer onscreen displays.
 Other systems more intelligently zoom in for themselves as you approach instructions, making it easier to determine how to negotiate complex junctions.

-Additionally, Drive Modes are selected with a roller control which doesn’t come very easily to hand when driving, proving unnecessarily distracting to use, requiring a press and then a roll to adjust.
+Additionally, Drive Modes are selected with a roller control which can prove distracting to use, requiring a press and then a roll to adjust.
 No doubt if you purchased a V60 you’d get used to all of these quirks, but considering how relaxing and comfort-oriented the rest of the cabin is, these elements jar when driving.

 - Supremely comfortable front seats